 Musculoskeletal Imaging and Pain Management

 Musculoskeletal radiology is a rapidly growing field in which doctors use advanced imaging techniques to diagnose arthritis, trauma, sports injuries, rheumatologic conditions, and bone tumors.
-Musculoskeletal radiologists also perform image-guided procedures and minimally invasive pain management therapies that often provide an alternative to surgery.
+Musculoskeletal radiologists also perform minimally invasive injections and therapies that often provide an alternative to surgery.

 Columbia's musculoskeletal radiologists work closely with orthopedists, sports medicine doctors, spine surgeons, physiatrists, and oncologists to provide expert diagnostic imaging and pain management procedures.

 With recent advances in imaging technologies, musculoskeletal radiologists are able to create and interpret increasingly detailed images of often subtle issues involving bones, muscles, joints, tendons, nerves, and other connective tissue.